Breeder of third generation Minuet cats, the pride of cat lovers, and the kings and queens of the cat world.

 This is the cats’ main level sanctuary, where they go when we leave the house to keep them safe from harassment from the dogs, should that happen behind our backs.

 Our cats took over our son’s room when he went off to college.
 The idea of taking out the bed did not go over well with the cats.
 They use it for lounging and to play on.
 I find that it’s an essential piece of furniture for them.

 Cat toys and condos can be found throughout the house.
 These condos are quick safe havens for when the cats want peace from the dogs or other cats.
 For any cat living with dogs, it is always smart to have a place where it can climb to safety, no matter how friendly the dogs are.

 When we got our Minuets, I had a friend make these beautiful shelves so they could join me while I do office work.
 My dog is always faithfully by my side, so it was necessary to add the shelves for a safety measure–just in case.

 Josie chilling in the bathroom connected to the office, one of her favorite places.
 Another favorite is in a cubby hole above the bathtub (to the right, not visible), where she can seclude herself out of sight.

-This is the nursery we added onto the house, where new litters will be born and kept in peace and quiet from the rest of the animals in the house.
+This is the nursery we added to the house, where new litters will be born and kept in peace and quiet from the rest of the animals in the house.
 They will arguably have the best views.
 Currently, the nursery has in-

 There you have it, a photo tour of our cattery.
 We are invested in our cats (as well as our dogs) and ensure that they have everything they need.
 If you are interested in any of our kittens and you live anywhere in the area, feel free to inspect our cattery and the condition of our cats; we would be proud to show you.
-Please call ahead of time to arrange an appointment.
+Please call ahead to arrange an appointment.
 You can reach us any of the following ways:

 Home phone: (719)687-